Inventory: Role of inventory accounting

 By helping the organization to make better decisions, the accountants can help the public sector to change in a very positive way that delivers increased value for the taxpayer's investment.
 It can also help to incentive's progress and to ensure that reforms are sustainable and effective in the long term, by ensuring that success is appropriately recognized in both the formal and informal reward systems of the organization.

 To say that they have a key role to play is an understatement.
 Finance is connected to most, if not all, of the key business processes within the organization.
 It should be steering the stewardship and accountability systems that ensure that the organization is conducting its business in an appropriate, ethical manner.
 It is critical that these foundations are firmly laid.
 So often they are the litmus test by which public confidence in the institution is either won or lost.

-Finance should also be providing the information, analysis and advice to enable the organizations’ service managers to operate effectively.
+Finance should also be providing the information, analysis and advice to enable the organizations' service managers to operate effectively.
 This goes beyond the traditional preoccupation with budgets—how much have we spent so far, how much do we have left to spend?
 It is about helping the organization to better understand its own performance.
 That means making the connections and understanding the relationships between given inputs—the resources brought to bear—and the outputs and outcomes that they achieve.
 It is also about understanding and actively managing risks within the organization and its activities.

 FIFO vs. LIFO accounting

 When a merchant buys goods from inventory, the value of the inventory account is reduced by the cost of goods sold (COGS).
 This is simple where the cost has not varied across those held in stock; but where it has, then an agreed method must be derived to evaluate it.
-For commodity items that one cannot track individually, accountants must choose a method that fits the nature of the sale.
+For inventory items that one cannot track individually, accountants must choose a method that fits the nature of the sale.
 Two popular methods in use are: FIFO (first in, first out) and LIFO (last in, first out).

 FIFO treats the first unit that arrived in inventory as the first one sold.
+FIFO results in inventory on the balance sheet reflecting the most recent purchase costs, thereby providing a closer approximation of current inventory value.
 LIFO considers the last unit arriving in inventory as the first one sold.
 Which method an accountant selects can have a significant effect on net income and book value and, in turn, on taxation.
 Using LIFO accounting for inventory, a company generally reports lower net income and lower book value, due to the effects of inflation.
 This generally results in lower taxation.
 Due to LIFO's potential to skew inventory value, UK GAAP and IAS have effectively banned LIFO inventory accounting.
 LIFO accounting is permitted in the United States subject to section 472 of the Internal Revenue Code.